Submitty/Submitty/README_utm_arm.txt

     Hopefully it completes without error or network problems... if you have errors, you can try to re-run the above command.
-However, if it crashes in the middle of creating the data, you may need to do:
+However, if it crashes in the middle of creating the sample course data, you may need to do:

     sudo bash /usr/local/submitty/GIT_CHECKOUT/Submitty/.setup/bin/recreate_sample_courses.sh